What is Zero-Touch Payment Processing?

 1. Offer flexible payment options and get paid faster

 You can accept multiple payment options remotely, including credit and debit cards, electronic checks/ACH, and zero-fee digital bank payments.
-Customers can self-service and set up recurring payments, allowing a set-and-forget approach to making payments:
+Customers can self-service and set up recurring payments, allowing an automated approach to making payments:

-- Faster payment options: paper checks may take weeks to arrive by mail, but the latest online payment options allow your customers to 'pay now' from within the invoice or email itself.
-It's fast, easy and means you get paid almost instantly.
+- Faster payment options: Paper checks may take weeks to arrive by mail, but the latest online payment options allow your customers to use a 'Pay Now' from within the digital invoice.
+It's fast, easy and means you get paid much faster..

 2. Increase efficiency to save time and money